Characters: Tales of Symphonia: Dawn of the New World

 - Berserk Button: Do not threaten Emil when she is around.
 Notably played for dramatic effect near the end of the game when she kills Alice, briefly dropping her Action Girl and Badass Adorable persona in favour of a quiet, Dead Serious monologue.

-- Bodyguard Crush: of the "guarded has a crush on the bodyguard" variety.
+- Bodyguard Crush: Of the "guarded has a crush on the bodyguard" variety.
+Emil became her guardian knight, a Knight of Ratatosk, in order to protect her and Ratatosk's core.

 - Character Development: Marta starts out as a Clingy Jealous Girl who ignores Emil's real personality for the one of the manly badass Knight in Shining Armor she pictured him to be until he calls her out on it.
 She matures and comes to see Emil for the person he really is and falls in love with him for who he really is.